 Anyone who follows baseball regularly or has seen the fantastic Field of Dreams movie knows that Shoeless Joe Jackson story.
 He was banned from baseball during the 1919 Chicago Black Sox scandal.
 If you are unfamiliar with baseball, the scandal involved the team fixing the game.

 An interesting side note on the history of the “Shoeless Joe Jackson” nickname.
 During a game, Joe threw his cleats off as blisters from his new shoes were hurting his feet.

 Free tours are available, or you can simply browse around the house Joe actually lived in and view the various memorabilia now adorning the walls.
-For anyone who loves baseball or the classic Field of Dreams, this is a must- see while in town.
+Baseball lovers – this is a must- see while in town.

 Location: 356 Field St.

 Tip: If your visit falls during the spring/summer months, consider attending a Greenville Drive game at Flour Field just across the street.
 Games begin in April and tickets start at just 5 bucks.